yubrew/oak-cosmwasm-ctf/REPORT.md

 ## Challenge 07: _Tyrfing_

-The provided smart contract does not contain a vulnerability that would allow an unprivileged user to drain all the funds in the contract.
-The contract's functions have appropriate access controls, and the withdrawal function correctly checks the user's balance before allowing a withdrawal.

-However, the contract does have a critical flaw in the `OwnerAction` function which allows the contract owner to execute arbitrary Cosmos messages, potentially manipulating the contract's state or performing malicious actions in the context of the contract.
+The contract does have a critical flaw in the `OwnerAction` function which allows the contract owner to execute arbitrary Cosmos messages, potentially manipulating the contract's state or performing malicious actions in the context of the contract.

 Here's how the owner can drain all the funds: